Skip to content

 1. If you publish the STOPPED state after the Engine published Pause for the audio item, the Engine interprets the STOPPED as a successful pause.
 The Engine will Resume the audio when it needs to.

 2. If you publish the STOPPED state after the Engine published Stop for the audio item, the Engine interprets the STOPPED as a successful stop.
-The Engine considers this media item complete and flushed from the buffer.
+The Engine considers this audio item complete (even if playback did not make it to the end of the item) and flushed from the buffer.
 The audio item is not resumable any more.

 3. If you publish the STOPPED state proactively (i.e., not after a Pause or Stop request from the Engine), the Engine interprets this as meaning that the content is finished playing.
 If the Engine has more content in its queue, such as a subsequent track in a playlist, the Engine will continue to Prepare and Play the next item automatically.

-If you need to pause or stop audio playback for the MUSIC audio type due to a user button press or some system audio focus event, you must use the PlaybackController interface from the Alexa module to request the Engine to halt the playback.
-There is no AASB message to pause other audio types.
+If you need to pause or stop audio playback for the MUSIC audio type due to a user button press or some system audio focus event, you must use the PlaybackController interface as outlined in Handle interruptions to playback.

 Stop playback

 The Engine can request your player to stop the content playback by publishing a Stop message.
 When you receive this message, you must stop playback and publish a MediaStateChanged message with state set to STOPPED to indicate to the Engine that your player has stopped as requested.
-The Engine considers this media item complete and non-operable any more, so you will not receive further requests for playback operations, such as play, pause, or resume, for this audio item.
-However, it is possible that the Engine can still query data about the audio item (see Respond to queries about the playback).
-The Engine expects the most recently known state of the audio in this case, so cache any retrievable data until the Engine prepares a new audio item with the same audio type.
+The Engine considers this audio item complete and non-operable any more, so you will not receive further requests for playback operations, such as play, pause, or resume, for this audio item.
+However, it is possible that the Engine can still query data about the audio playback.
+The Engine expects the most recently known state of the audio in this case, so cache any retrievable data until the Engine prepares a new audio item with the same audio channel name.

 Duck audio